 Practice sessions to reflect on relationships in family, hostel and institute as extended family, real life examples, teacher-student relationship, goal of education etc. Gratitude as a universal value in relationships.
 Discuss with scenarios.
-Elicit examples from students' lives
+Elicit examples from students' lives.

-Understanding Harmony in the Nature and Existence - Whole existence as Coexistence: Understanding the harmony in the Nature, Interconnectedness and mutual fulfilment among the four orders of nature recyclability and self-regulation in nature, Understanding Existence as Co-existence of mutually interacting units in all pervasive space, Holistic perception of harmony at all levels of existence.
+Understanding Harmony in the Nature and Existence -Whole existence as Coexistence:

+Understanding the harmony in the Nature, Interconnectedness, and mutual fulfilment among the four orders of nature recyclability and self-regulation in nature, Understanding Existence as Co-existence of mutually interacting units in all pervasive space, Holistic perception of harmony at all levels of existence.
 Practice sessions to discuss human being as cause of imbalance in nature (film "Home" can be used), pollution, depletion of resources and role of technology etc.

-Course Outcomes: After completion of the course the students will be able to CO1 Become more aware of themselves, and their surroundings (family, society, nature); they would become more responsible in life, and in handling problems with sustainable solutions, CO2 Understand human relationships and human nature in mind so that they will have better critical ability.
-CO3 Become sensitive to their commitment towards what they have understood (human values, human relationship and human society).
-CO4 Apply what they have learnt to their own self in different day-to-day settings in real life.
+Course Outcomes: After completion of the course the students will be able to CO1 Become more aware of themselves, and their surroundings (family, society, nature); they would become more responsible in life, and in handling problems with sustainable solutions, CO2 While keeping human relationships and human nature in mind so that they will have better critical ability.
+CO3 They would also become sensitive to their commitment towards what they have understood (human values, human relationship and human society).
+CO4 It is hoped that they would be ableto apply what they have learnt to their own self in different day- to-day settings in real life at least a beginning would be made in this direction.